0simp/AviaPlugins/README.md

 It shrinks emojis 🤯

+# Slowmode

+Allows you to set slowmode for channels (IN SECONDS)

 # UpdateChecker

 Adds an update checker for local plugins and the ability to install any updates it finds